rezansrv/Employees-List-Vue/README.md

 ## Project setup

-##Step 1
+#### Step 1

 ### Start the Server(Start up the JSON Server)
 ```
- type this command into your terminal: json-server --watch db.json.
+ type this command into your terminal: json-server --watch db.json .
 This will run on "https://localhost:3000" by default.
 ```
-##Step 2
+#### Step 2
 ```
 npm install
 ```